gomorpheus/morpheus-docs/integration_guides/ITSM/ServiceNow.rst

 #.
 Save Changes

 ..
-IMPORTANT:: When using ServiceNow version London the following steps must be done.
-An administrator needs to modify permissions on two tables in ServiceNow.
-The tables are 'catalog_script_client' and 'io_set_item'.
-The administrator needs to allow 'can create', 'can update' and 'can delete' access on these tables.
+IMPORTANT:: When using ServiceNow version London, the following steps must also be performed.
+An administrator needs to modify the access permissions on the 'catalog_script_client' and 'io_set_item' tables.
+This is performed by ensuring the 'Can create', 'Can update', and 'Can Delete' are checked under Application Access for 'All application scopes' for these tables.

 ServiceNow Approval Policies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^